 A continuous duty solenoid relay operated by the ignition switch, for Circuits i, j, k, and l.

-All wires within body shall be insulated and protected by covering of fibrous loom (or equivalent) that will protect them from external damage and minimize dangers from short circuits.
-Whenever wires pass through body member, additional protection in form of appropriate type of insert shall be provided.
+All wires within the public school bus body shall be insulated and protected by covering of fibrous loom (or equivalent) that will protect them from external damage and minimize dangers from short circuits.
+Whenever wires pass through a body member, additional protection in a form of appropriate type of insert shall be provided.

 All light circuits shall be such as to provide, as nearly as possible, bulb design voltage at light bulb terminals.

-G. Buses using multiplexed electrical systems may meet the intent of these specifications without the use of specified equipment, subject to the approval of the Department of Education .
+G. Buses using multiplexed electrical systems may meet the intent of the Specifications without the use of specified equipment, subject to the approval of the VDOE.

 H. There shall be a manual noise suppression switch installed in the control panel.
 The switch shall be labeled and alternately colored.
-This switch shall be an on/off type that deactivates body equipment that produces noise, including, at least, the AM/FM radio, heaters, air conditioners, fans, and defrosters.
+This switch shall be an on/off type that deactivates body equipment that produces noise, including, at least, the AM/FM radio, CD player, heaters, air conditioners, fans, and defrosters.
 This switch shall not deactivate safety systems, such as windshield wipers or lighting systems.

-SPECIFICATIONS FOR ACTIVITY BUSES
+SPECIFICATIONS FOR PUBLIC SCHOOL MFSAB

-Activity Buses.
+81. Public School MFSAB

-A. Activity buses shall meet all Federal Motor Vehicle Safety Standards for school buses except as noted in Items 80 .B through 80.F.
+A. Public school MFSAB buses shall meet all FMVSS requirements for public school buses except as noted in this section (see items 81.B. through 81.G.).

-(NOTE: Any variation

-from the specifications , in the form of additional equipment or changes in style of equipment, without prior approval of the DOE, is prohibited.)
+B. Variations from the Specifications, in the form of additional equipment or changes in style of equipment, without prior approval from the VDOE, are prohibited.

-B. Identification.
+C. Identification.

-The activity bus body shall be identified “Activity Bus”, lettered 8 inches in height in the front and rear of the vehicle.
+The public school MFSAB bus body shall be identified “Activity Bus”, lettered eight inches in height in the front and rear of the vehicle.

-2. The name of the school division or individual school shall be lettered in at least 4 inch height in the beltline area.
+2. The name of the school division or individual school shall be lettered in at least four inches height in the beltline area.

-3. All lettering and numbering shall be painted or be vinyl decals of a contrasting color of the body and conform to FMVSS and Virginia School Bus Specifications, and shall meet all reflectivity standards.
+3. All lettering and numbering shall be painted or be vinyl decals of a contrasting color of the body and conform to FMVSS , the Specifications, and all reflectivity standards.

-4. No manufacturer or vendor logos, signs or other items not approved in the Virginia School Bus Specifications shall be displayed.
+4. No manufacturer or vendor logos, signs or other items not approved in the Specifications shall be displayed.

-Color.
+D. Color.

-1. The activity bus shall not be painted NSBY.
-The local school division may determine the color of the body of the vehicle and the color scheme may utilize up to 2 colors.
+1. The public school MFSAB bus shall not be painted NSBY.
+The local school division may determine the color of the body of the bus and the color scheme may utilize up to two colors.
 This combination may be in addition to a white painted roof.
 It is recommended that light colors be used for the body color to enhance visibility by other vehicles.
 Markings shall be contrasted against selected colors for ease of identification during periods of reduced visibility other than darkness.
 NOTE: The NSBY color shall not be used as a part of any color scheme.

-Lights and Warning Devices.
+E. Lights and Warning Devices.

-1. All activity buses shall meet all state and FMVSS for school bus lighting and warning device requirements with the following exceptions:
+1. All public school MFSAB buses shall meet all state and FMVSS for public school bus lighting and warning device requirements with the following exceptions:

 a.
-The 8 -lamp, traffic warning light system shall not be equipped.
+Public school MFSAB buses shall not be equipped with the eight-lamp, traffic warning light system .

 b.
-The flashing lighted stop arm or and the crossing control arm shall not be equipped.
+Public school MFSAB buses shall not be equipped with any flashing lighted stop arm or and crossing control arm .

-Seats.
+F. Seats.

-1. Other types of seats and increased spacing, which meet all regulations of FMVSS 222 (School Bus Passenger Seating and Crash Protection) and 302 (Flammability of Interior Materials) may be used in lieu of regular school bus seats.
+1. Other types of seats and increased spacing, which meet all regulations of FMVSS 222 (School Bus Passenger Seating and Crash Protection) and 302 (Flammability of Interior Materials) may be used in lieu of regular public school bus seats.

-Cruise Control.
+G. Cruise Control.

-May only be on activity buses and operated in accordance with regulation speeds.
+1. May only be installed on public school MFSAB buses and operated in accordance with regulation speeds.

-NOTE: Not permitted to

-be on yellow school buses.
+2. Shall not be installed on yellow school buses.

+SPECIFICATIONS FOR PUBLIC SCHOOL

-SPECIFICATIONS FOR WHEELCHAIR LIFT
+WHEELCHAIR LIFT BUSES

-81. General Requirements.
+82. General Requirements